 Thanks to Brian, of the Philippines!
 And thanks to Ulrich Rohde for pointing out who's who in the photo!

 Ugo Tiberio was born in 1904, and was the father of Italian radar despite his young age.
 In spite of meager investments, by 1943 Italian naval radar Gufo (the owl) was on par with allied radar.
-Thanks to Moisi!
+Thanks to Moisi, who provided information on this little-known microwave hero.

 In 1937, funded by $100 by Stanford University, Sigurd (top of photo) and Russell Varian demonstrated the first klystron tube, later used in American radar systems during WWII to locate and lay waste to the Luftwaffe.
 In 1949 they founded Varian Associates, one of the very first technology-based companies in what would soon become silicon valley.
 The photo was taken by famed fotog Ansel Adams, but it looks more like a promo for a 1950's sci-fi thriller.
 Lifelong environmentalists, variations of their klystron tube provide millimeter-wave power today.